zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Leaning_toothpick_syndrome.md

 # Leaning toothpick syndrome

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:31:23.207973+00:00
+- **Last Updated:** 2024-12-03 07:03:42 UTC
 - **Original Article:** [Leaning toothpick syndrome](https://en.wikipedia.org/wiki/Leaning_toothpick_syndrome)
 - **Language:** en
 - **Page ID:** 5552846

 ## Summary
 In computer programming, leaning toothpick syndrome (LTS) is the situation in which a quoted expression becomes unreadable because it contains a large number of escape characters, usually backslashes ("\"), to avoid delimiter collision.
 The official Perl documentation introduced the term to wider usage; there, the phrase is used to describe regular expressions that match Unix-style paths, in which the elements are separated by slashes /.
-The slash is also used as the default regular expression d
+The slash is also used as the default regular expression delimiter, so to be used literally in the expression, it must be escaped with a backslash  \, leading to frequent escaped slashes represented as \/.
+If doubled, as in URLs, this yields \/\/ for an escaped //.
+A similar phenomenon occurs for DOS/Windows paths, where the backslash is used as a path separator, requiring a doubled backslash \\ – this can then be re-escaped for a regular expression inside an escaped string, requiring \\\\ to match a single backslash.
+In extreme cases, such as a regular expression in an escaped string, matching a Uniform Naming Convention path (which begins \\) requires 8 backslashes \\\\\\\\ due to 2 backslashes each being double-escaped.
+LTS appears in many programming languages and in many situations, including in patterns that match Uniform Resource Identifiers (URIs) and in programs that output quoted text.
+Many quines fall into the latter category.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Perl code
 - Category:Articles with example Python (programming language) code